natete/DrupalDevDays-Ionic-Workshop/README.md

 ionic start DrupalDevDays sidemenu --skip-npm --v2
 ```

 This will create a basic working application.
-Go to the myApp directory and download the node dependencies of the
+Go to the DrupalDevDays folder and download the node dependencies of the
 application.

 ##### Using yarn